 Why is it difficult sometimes to maintain trading motivation?

 In trading, just like in any other financial activity, there’s always conventional ups and downs.
-Sometimes, the market moves in a direction that is very beneficial to a trader; yet other times, it can lead to a losing position.
+Sometimes, the market moves in a direction that is very beneficial for a trader; yet other times, it can lead to a losing position.
+Every trading strategy experiences drawdown periods.
+The key to success is managing these periods and protecting the trading capital while keeping the motivation to pursue trading high.

 Tackling the loss of motivation for trading

-In the following article, we will take a look at five tips successful traders use to stay motivated in trading:
+In the following article, we will take a look at five tips successful traders use in order to stay motivated in trading:

 Refrain from comparing yourself with other traders